cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. On this screen click on ***Catalogs*** on the left

-    You should already see three Service Catalogs:
+    You should already see two Service Catalogs:

-    ***Unassigned:*** Catalog Items which are not published yet, will be listed here

     ***Ansible:*** the Service Catalog we created in the Ansible part of the lab